 Employers need a contingency action plan or policy in place now in case an employee receives a test and trace request to self-isolate.
 Employers may also wish to update absence, sickness and disciplinary policies and create temporary cover plans if critical employees are affected.
 Any plans should align with the advice outlined on the Government website.

-If large number of employees are contacted by test and trace, employers may need to adapt to a sudden staff decrease at very short notice.
+If a large number of employees are contacted by test and trace, employers may need to adapt to a sudden staff decrease at very short notice.
 Some workplaces will be able to go back to remote working, at least for the employees contacted by the service.
 Employees who can work from home can start doing so immediately (assuming they are not showing any symptoms and should be on sick leave).

 Employers should plan and communicate the actions employees should take in two stages; before and after a positive test result and contact from test and trace.